JarrodWade/JarrodWade/README.md

   - 🏥 Fun project looking at Adverse Events as reported to the FDA, specifically focusing on statin drugs (and potentially associated effects).
     - Tech used: dbt, Airflow, Snowflake, AWS S3, Astronomer Cosmos, Python, SQL

-- :video_game: [Video-Game-PySpark](https://github.com/JarrodWade/video-game-pyspark) (In Progress...) :video_game:
+- :video_game: [Video-Game-PySpark](https://github.com/JarrodWade/video-game-pyspark) :video_game:
-  - Project to practice PySpark skills, specifically looking at video game data using the RAWG API.
+  - Project to practice PySpark and Athena skills, specifically looking at video game data using the RAWG API.
-    - Tech used: PySpark, AWS S3, Jupyter Notebooks
+    - Tech used: PySpark, Amazon Athena, AWS S3, Jupyter Notebooks

 - 📜 [Planning-Center-Data-Pipeline](https://github.com/JarrodWade/planning-center-data-pipeline) 😄
   - This one actually gets used every month to support a data analytics project in my own personal community.
 This project started with automating some repetitive monthly tasks with Python and quickly evolved into a mini-DE project.